-- 8.1 The Caldicott Principles and HM Government advice for practitioners on 7 Golden Rules are helpful in considering the justification for the sharing of information. - 8.2 The Caldicott Principles were reviewed in April 2013 and the review found a strong consensus of support among practitioners and the public that the safe and appropriate sharing of information in the interests of the individual's direct care should be the rule not the exception.
-This coincided with a new Caldicott Principle:

-That the duty to share personal confidential data can be as important as the duty to respect service user confidentiality.
+- 8.1 The Caldicott Principles and HM Government advice for practitioners on 7 Golden Rules are helpful in considering the justification for the sharing of information. - 8.2 The Caldicott Principles 2020 support the safe and appropriate sharing of information in the interests of the individual's direct care should be the rule not the exception.
+This includes Caldicott Principles: - That the duty to share personal confidential data can be as important as the duty to respect service user confidentiality. - Inform patients and service users about how their confidential information is used.
+A range of steps should be taken to ensure no surprises for patients and service users, so they can have clear expectations about how and why their confidential information is used, and what choices they have about this.
+These steps will vary depending on the use: as a minimum, this should include providing accessible, relevant and appropriate information - in some cases, greater engagement will be required.